 Minor modifications (minimal risk) may be handled in an expedited manner.
 This type of review may take from 1-7 business days depending on the completeness and accuracy of given information.

 What can I do to help the IRB process move quickly?

 Submitting a clean, accurate, clear and complete protocol “speeds” the IRB review process.
 Investigators may call the North Texas Regional IRB for guidance on the information and documents needed to conduct an effective review.
 In addition, we offer investigators a unique service to facilitate the IRB review process.
 Investigators may request a “pre-review” from staff before formally submitting to the IRB.
 Pre-review can identify potential questions and issues that may arise during the review process.
 Any issues can then be addressed by the investigator prior to IRB submission and may quicken the formal review and approval process.
 If you are interested in having a pre-review done, please contact us through our main office number or the appropriate Research Compliance / IRB Analyst (if known).
 Pre-review is a courtesy service for “more than minimal risk” (or Full Board review) projects and is dependent on staff availability.
 Turn-around time for pre-review may take up to 5-7 business days.

 Note: Pre-review does not guarantee final formal IRB approval or that no issues or concerns may arise during IRB review.
 Pre-review is a “guidance” service offered by IRB supporting staff.
 It is the IRB that makes final determination.

 Will notification of approval come back to me?

-On behalf of the IRB, OReC does send out a courtesy letter reminding principal investigators about upcoming continuing review.
+The North Texas Regional IRB does send out a courtesy letter reminding principal investigators about upcoming continuing review.
 Notification is sent out 1-2 months before set study expiration date.
 However, it is the principal investigator’s responsibility (not the IRB) to keep up with every aspect of their study including when to a submit progress report for continuing review.

 When do I need to submit Conflict of Interest (COI) statements?